lightblu/nd013-c2-fusion/writeup.md

 # Writeup: Track 3D-Objects Over Time

 ### 1. Write a short recap of the four tracking steps and what you implemented there (filter, track management, association, camera fusion).
 Which results did you achieve?
-Which part of the project was most difficult for you to complete, and why?

 #### Extended Kalman Filter (EFK) implementation